 Then head to Tewkesbury Abbey; an imposing feature of the town’s landscape for nearly 900 years.
 Renowned the world over for its fine Norman tower, ornate 12th Century ceiling and stunning stained-glass windows, the Abbey is one of Gloucestershire’s most popular tourist attractions, second only to Gloucester Cathedral.

 The Valley is a perfect place to spend a relaxing day with a great mix of brand names and unique gift shops all set within 125 acres of stunning rural Worcestershire countryside.
-Indulge your gardening passion with Blue Diamond Home & Garden and enjoy top brands including Fat Face, Barbour, Mountain Warehouse and Pavers Shoes.
-Choose from a range of cafes and restaurants.
+Shop at the top brands shops, including Fat Face, Barbour, Mountain Warehouse and Pavers Shoes.

-Dog-friendly, gentle walks, set in unspoilt countryside, events throughout the year, open seven days a week and free parking.
+The Valley is dog-friendly, set in unspoilt countryside, open seven days a week and has free parking.

 Stow on the wold, a classic Cotswold town filled with boutique shops, tea rooms and country pubs.
 Stow on the wold really is the perfect place to go to get that Cotswold experience.